 Creative destruction allows us to understand why society is always changing, as well as adapting.
 In the last 120 years, the American landscape has evolved: from shoeshine boys to shoeshine kits, from newspaper boys shouting “Extra!
 Extra!” to 140-character tweets delivering breaking news, from telegrams to texts.
 Industries have perished, while other industries have flourished.
 Iconic brands of yesteryear have become a footnote in history (just 12% of those on the Fortune 500 list in 1955 remain), and the Facebooks and the Twitters will follow the same pattern.
 It’s just economics.

 What do you think of the taxi industry?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com